 Our challenge, therefore, is to identify these calf navel infections early - better to do this before abscesses form.
 Diagnose infections consistently and early.

 One way to spot an infected navel is to watch for the umbilical cord to dry up and fall off.
 Any cord that is slow to shrivel up and fall off is suspect.

-Further, if an infection begins very frequently there will be some fluid discharge.
-I always kept an eye on the bellies of calves in that less-than-two-weeks-old group - I was watching for signs of bedding sticking to the navel area.
-That was almost always a tip off that there was fluid discharge from an infection.
+A second way to spot an infected navel is keeping an eye on the bellies of calves in that less-than-two-weeks-old group.
+We know that when an infection begins, very often there will be some fluid discharge.
+Watch for signs of bedding sticking to the navel area.
+That is almost always a tip off that there is fluid discharge from an infection.

-Always work with the herd veterinarian to use the correct protocol for treatment of navel infections on your farm.
+Always work with the herd vet to use the correct protocol for treatment of navel infections on your farm.
 The vet will provide recommendations for the drug to use as well as the route of administration, injection site, dose, and duration of treatment.
 Remember to record these treatments as you do all antibiotic use on the dairy.